32 Snot’s People

 ‘What’s your problem?
 There’ll always be an England.
 There’s still plenty of what Vera calls busy streets, turning wheels, and marching feet.’

 Yeah streets full of blacks, demonstrating commies and cars held up by them.
 You might as well be in Cuba.
 I don’t know my homeland anymore, the one I grew up in, as it sleepwalks into a second rate status.
 Englandistan.
 It’s got to the point you’re scarcely able to mention the name of your own country, one that produced so many explorers, soldiers and merchant adventurers.
+I will not be told that this country is a second rate power on the wane like it’s a fact and you’re a fool if you don’t believe it.
+I will not be told this country has had its day.
 It’s a joke when you have to apologise for being English.
 A joke when you feel unsafe in your own country, our soldiers on leave from Ireland jeered at.
 Where does that leave me?
 Take away the roast beef, the pudding, the baked jam roll and custard and there isn’t very much left.
 The British people will be airbrushed out of existence.
 And I hear true Englishmen, no chinless wonders, saying the same things as me.
 Honest men like Enoch Powell and those he listens to.

 ‘People like Alf Garnett, that one man catalogue of hatred.’